youcef-2001/cour-nosql/Readme.md

 - **Neo4j**: Example of creating and managing graphs for relationship management.
 - **Elasticsearch**: Example of indexing and searching text data.

-Each folder contains detailed instructions for getting started and code examples that you can test locally.